DanBeverley/Food-Detection/README.md

     *   A local custom JSON database (`data/databases/custom_density_db.json`).
     *   USDA FoodData Central API (requires API key, with caching).
 *   **Mass & Calorie Calculation**: Estimates mass and total calories based on volume and nutritional data.
 *   **Modular and Configurable**: Key parameters, model paths, and settings are managed through YAML configuration files.
+Script execution from `main.py` is robust, ensuring correct working directories for sub-scripts.
 *   **Automated Testing**: Basic end-to-end pipeline tests using `unittest`.

+## Current Project Status (As of May 2025)

+*   The `main.py` script has been enhanced to orchestrate the full pre-inference pipeline.
+*   Individual data preparation scripts (`prepare_classification_dataset.py`, `prepare_segmentation_metadata.py`) are functional.
+*   Individual training scripts (`models/classification/train.py`, `models/segmentation/train.py`) have been successfully debugged for issues related to logging and execution when called from `main.py`.
+*   Segmentation model training shows logs and completes successfully when initiated via `main.py`.
+*   The next immediate step is to test the combined pipeline for: Classification Data Prep -> Classification Training -> Segmentation Data Prep -> Segmentation Training -> TFLite Export for both models, all orchestrated through `main.py`.

 ## Project Structure